HosinPrime/simple-ssd-for-beginners/README.md

-# SSD : A simple ssd implementation using only pytorch and numpy
+# SSD : A very very simple ssd implementation using only pytorch and numpy

-This repo contains some simple codes for me to learn the basic of object detection [中文请点击](https://github.com/HosinPrime/simple-ssd-for-beginners/blob/master/chinese.md), SSD is a somewhat simple but powerful model to get started.
+This repo contains some simple codes for me to learn the basic of object detection [中文请点击](https://github.com/HosinPrime/simple-ssd-for-beginners/blob/master/chinese.md), [SSD](http://arxiv.org/abs/1512.02325)(Single Shot MultiBox Detector) is a somewhat simple but powerful model to get started.
 So I try to implement it by myself, hoping I can get more insight in object dectection land.
 It's really amazing with deep learning and little code that machines can catch object show in the world.
+I try to reimplement it more readable and with clear codes.
 I hope this repo will help people who want to learn object detection and feel hard to get started.

+# Code structure
+- train.py
+- voc_dataset.py
+- eval.py
+- lib
+    * augmentations.py
+    * model.py
+    * ssd_loss.py
+    * multibox_endoder.py
+    * utils.py
+    * voc_eval.py

+- config.py
+- demo.ipynb

 # getting started